-I was considering dropping boo koo bucks on wear-with-everything flats this weekend – cheap generic viagra however – I exercised my temptation muscles.
+I was considering dropping boo koo bucks on wear-with-everything flats this weekend –however – I exercised my temptation muscles.
 Lately, I’ve adopted a useful test for judging whether a fashion splurge is worth the investment.

 Lux items are in abundance.
 My credit limit is in short supply.
 I save myself money and strife by adhering to a few simple rules when I’m hunting for a swoon-worthy item.

 Does your splurge pass the test?